 Valentine's Day is approaching.
 Leonard thinks he's hit some good luck in that he has been asked to attend a conference and view the Hadron super collider in Switzerland during Valentine's.
 He's allowed to bring a guest with him which he has chosen to be Penny.
 There, the two can have a romantic first Valentine's Day together.
 This decision doesn't sit well with Sheldon who has always dreamed of seeing the collider.
 Sheldon does whatever he can to make Leonard change his mind, including reminding him of their documented roommate agreement.
 But the harder Sheldon tries to convince Leonard to change his mind, the more Leonard seems to resist.
 But outside forces may end up deciding for Leonard who will accompany him to Switzerland.
-Written by

 Did You Know?

 Sheldon believes that he got the flu from Penny because he hugged her in the laundry room.
 But it takes several days for the flu virus to incubate in a person, so both of them would have gotten the virus from someone else days before that happened.
 See more

 ...
 Sweetie.
 Uh, listen, I need to go, but I'll see you tonight?
 Bye-bye.
 Bye-bye.
 B- No, *you* hang up first.
 Hello?